 Intercom is an AI-first customer service platform focused on resolving support conversations autonomously through its Fin AI Agent.
 Sprinklr is a unified customer experience management platform covering service, social media, marketing, and consumer intelligence in one system for large enterprises.

-ZoomInfo is a B2B go-to-market intelligence platform that provides the data, buyer signals, and AI-powered insights sales and marketing teams need to find and engage buyers.
+ZoomInfo is an all-in-one AI GTM Platform that provides the data, buyer signals, and GTM Context Graph intelligence that sales and marketing teams need to find and engage buyers.
 They address different stages of the customer lifecycle and work as complementary tools.

 Which platform is best for customer support?